New Year's tree: History of the Turkish New Year's tree

 A Turkish New Year's tree, in Turkish Yılbaşı Ağacı, looks the same as a Christmas tree with Christmas ornaments.
 It is called a New Year's tree because it is specific to the New Year and, with about 95% of Turkey's population being Muslim, most Turks do not celebrate Christmas.

-After the modernisation of Turkey, the Islamic calendar and the fiscal calendar were replaced by the Gregorian calendar and New Year's celebrations started in the late 1920s.
-The celebrations became popular in Turkey and Christmas trees were brought into the country as New Year's trees.
-Since then, the custom of setting up a tree for the New Year is a traditional event in Turkey.
+During the modernisation of Turkey, the Islamic calendar and the fiscal calendar were replaced by the Gregorian calendar and New Year's celebrations started in the late 1920s.
+The celebrations became popular in Turkey.
+The Christians in Turkey already set up Christmas trees and the latter started to be sold as New Year's trees too.
+Since then, the custom of setting up a tree for the New Year is a traditional event throughout Turkey.
 It is usually put up between the beginning of December and the end of January, the mid date being New Year's Eve.
 Also, the habit of giving presents at Christmas was changed to the giving of New Year's presents.
 The New Year's tree can be considered an example of westernised Turkish culture or Turkified European culture.

-In 2024, when students of the Yıldız Technical University in Istanbul tried to decorate a tree, islamically motivated protesters tried to prevent it, saying that it had no place in Turkey.
+In 2024, when students of the Yıldız Technical University in Istanbul tried to decorate a tree, Islamically motivated protesters tried to prevent it, saying that it had no place in Turkey.
 Afterwards, they also held a prayer in front of the tree, but the students still managed to decorate it.